awxlong/awxlong.github.io/_posts/thoughts-deepmind-cell.md

 In the future, however, I have confidence that AI can inspire future directions of research.

+# Neuro-symbolic AI for building next-generation virtual cells

+In one of the most interesting articles I've read recently on [Building the next generation of virtual cells to understand cellular biology](https://www.sciencedirect.com/science/article/pii/S0006349523002369)

-### On the science of intelligence and how it impacts unrelated fields
+### A small note on the science of intelligence and how it impacts unrelated fields

-NeSy, despite pursuing the understanding of human intelligence, can yield unexpected insights into tackling problems in completely unrelated fields
+By themselves, NeSy AI methods are not designed to solve biomedical tasks like single-cell data analysis, in a way such as a sequence alignment algorithm is tailored for identifying similarities in gene sequences or a deep network architecture is assembled to solve a medical imaging reconstruction task.
+At its core, research on NeSy AI is to understand how the brain works.
+Despite pursuing how human intelligence functions, this can nonetheless can yield unexpected insights into tackling problems in completely unrelated fields like network biology or cell science.

 The above statement is supported by anecdotal evidence where scientific research translated into overarching technological applications for social good on completely unrelated fields.
-Our confidence on such an idea can come from Prof. Geoffrey Hinton's [interview with CBS](https://www.youtube.com/watch?v=qpoRO378qRY), among the endeavors of other researchers pursuing science whose work was converted into technologies benefiting humankind.
+My confidence on such an idea can come from Prof. Geoffrey Hinton's [interview with CBS](https://www.youtube.com/watch?v=qpoRO378qRY), among the endeavors of other researchers pursuing science whose work was converted into technologies benefiting humankind.
 Efforts include:
 - [Prof. Katalin Karikó](https://arstechnica.com/health/2023/10/after-being-demoted-and-forced-to-retire-mrna-researcher-wins-nobel/), whose pursuit in understanding the central dogma of biology, namely how messenger-RNA translates into proteins, laid the foundation for the design of mRNA vaccines against the coronavirus during the COVID-19 pandemic.
 - Prof. Yann LeCun, Prof. Yoshua Bengio, Prof. Jürgen Schmidhuber and Prof. Geoffrey Hinton himself, whose research into how the human brain works, such as how to simulate the visual cortex, how to reproduce human language, how can a machine achieve self-reference or how machines can learn like human beings, kickstarted the Third Revolution of Artificial Intelligence that can translate into a plethora of applications spanning over biomedicine
 - Prof. Noam Chomsky's work on a universal grammar underlying Human thought for understanding human language, which helped inspire work like the design of the [FORTRAN programming language](https://en.wikipedia.org/wiki/Noam_Chomsky#Reception_and_influence)